 At the end of the second semester, all ESL students will take the institutional TOEFL.
 Those students who score above 500 will be placed directly in the regular college sequence.
-Those who score below 500 may repeat the ESL sequence if they gain the approval of the ESL Committee, which will consist of the Division Dean, ESL Instructor, Chief Academic Officer, and the Dean of Admissions.
+Those who score below 500 may repeat the ESL sequence if they gain the approval of the ESL Committee, which will consist of the Division Dean, ESL Instructor, Vice President of Academic Affairs, and the Dean of Admissions.